 Yes, you can do AdSense arbitrage with native advertising and in fact, it’s probably the best way to do it these days.
 And, of course, I have a great guide on how to do it.
 You can check out my AdSense arbitrage guide to learn more in-depth on how to do it properly, and also how to increase adsense earnings.

 There are many advertisers and marketers that are doing AdSense arbitrage using native ads and are earning a lot of money, including myself (nice humble brag lol).

-All you have to do is to create a great website with quality content, get it approved by Google AdSense so that you can make money from their ads, and then promote the articles of this website using native ads, making sure you are spending a lower amount of money than the money you’re making with AdSense.
+All you have to do is to start a blog and write with quality content, get it approved by Google AdSense so that you can make money from their ads, and then promote the articles of this website using native ads, making sure you are spending a lower amount of money than the money you’re making with AdSense.

 Some will also use the native ads widgets on their website as a way to monetize the website even more (alongside AdSense) and increase the revenue even more.